 We can classify the entry points as

 API Entry points which are documented in this manual and declared in an installed header file.
-These can be used in distributed packages and will only be changed after deprecation.
+These can be used in distributed packages and ideally will only be changed after deprecation.
+See [API index], page 222.